 FMLA also includes a special leave entitlement which permits eligible employees (spouse, son, daughter, parent (but not in-law) or next of kin of a covered service member) to take up to twenty-six (26) weeks of leave to care for a covered service member with a serious injury or illness during a single 12-month period (one time basis only).
 A covered service member is a current member of the Armed Forces, including a member of the National Guard or Reserves, who is undergoing medical treatment, recuperation, or therapy, is otherwise in outpatient status, or is on the temporary retired list, for a serious injury or illness.
 These individuals are referred to in this policy as "current members of the Armed Forces."
-Covered services under condition other than dishonorable at any time during the five year period preceding the date the eligible employee takes FMLA leave to care for the covered veteran, and who is undergoing medical treatment, recuperation or therapy for a serious injury or illness.
-These individuals are referred to in this policy as "current members of a covered veteran, and who is undergoing medical treatment, recuperation or therapy for a serious injury or illness.
+Covered servicemembers also includes a veteran who is discharged or released from military services under condition other than dishonorable at any time during the five year period preceding the date the eligible employee takes FMLA leave to care for the covered veteran, and who is undergoing medical treatment, recuperation or therapy for a serious injury or illness.
 These individuals are referred to in this policy as "covered veterans."